 This was how the weekend began.
 I went on a trip with friends from the city of Seattle to the small town of Ocean Shores–a rural part of Washington state, where the internet costs $150/month, and the cell signal crawls up to one, maybe two, bars.

-We had brought a cute, portable Amazon Echo device on this trip with the purpose of playing music, but we didn’t have access to the internet.
+We had brought a cute, portable Amazon Echo device on this trip to play music, but we didn’t have access to the internet.
 Alexa continued to alarm us, but not help us.

 “I’m having trouble connecting with the internet.
 Take a look at the help section in your Alexa app.”

 In the midst of our breakup with Alexa, we looked over and saw an old Denon radio, sitting lonely on a bookshelf, likely made before we were born.

 Heavy metal.
 Sports.
 Christian music.
 Polka?
 This was the local soundscape of Ocean Shores–an amusing, discorded cacophony, that strangely brought us back to the present moment of where we were.

 “Alright everyone, thanks for listening, and with that, I’m out like a belly button.”
 Even the DJ had his own locally weird quirks.

 After listening for about 10 minutes or so, my friend laughed and remarked, “I like this connection we’re getting with Ocean Shores.”

 I had forgotten that we had no connection to the internet.